诗歌翻译:汉乐府《孔雀东南飞》英文译文

 (Its golden lacings still are fresh and bright,)

-My smallsoft canopy of scarlet gauze
+My small, soft canopy of scarlet gauze

 With perfumed herbs sewn in its corners four.